masolimano/maneage/README-hacking.md

      to rename everything related to each figure (which is very frustrating and prone to errors).

-   * *Good metadata*: Raw data are not too useful merely as a series of numbers!
+   * *Good metadata*: Raw data are not too useful merely as a series of raw numbers!
 So don't forget to have **good metadata in every file**.
 If its a plain-text file, usually lines starting with a `#` are ignored.
-So in the command that generates each dataset, add some extra information about the dataset as lines starting with `#`.
-A minimal set of recommended metadata are listed below.
-Feel free to add more.
-You can use a configuration file to keep this information in one place and automatically include them in all your output files.

-     * *Project Title and authors*: This is very important to give a general perspective of the figure.

-     * *Links to project*: For example Zenodo-DOI, Journal-DOI (after it is accepted), SoftwareHeritage page, arXiv-ID (or any other pre-print server) and ofcourse, your Git repository.

-     * *Commit hash* of the project that produced the dataset.
-This directly links the dataset to a particular point in your project's history.
-It is stored in the `$(project-commit-hash)` variable that is defined in `initialize.mk`.
-So you can use it anywhere in your project.

-     * *Same commit hashes*: each dataset may have been created at different phases of your project's history.
-If you simply upload the produced datasets, they may therefore have different commits on them.
-To avoid confusing your readers (and your self in the future), it is best that they all have the same commit hash (which will also be the commit hash printed in the paper).
-So upon publication, we recommend deleting all of them and running `./project make` to build them all with the same commit hash.

-     * *Copyright as metadata*: people need to know if they can "use" the dataset (i.e., modify it), or possibly re-distribute it and their derived products.
-They also need to know how they can contact the creator of the datset (who is usually also the copyright owner).
-So as another metadata element, also add your name and email-address (or the name of the person and email of the person who was in charge of that part of the project), and the copyright license name and standard link to the fully copyright license.
+So in the command that generates each dataset, add some extra information (the more the better!) about the dataset as lines starting with `#`.
+Based on `reproduce/analysis/config/metadata.conf`, in `initialize.mk`, Maneage will produce a default set of basic information for plain-text data and will put it in the `$(print-general-metadata)` variable.
+It is thus recommended to print this variable into your plain-text file before printing the actual data (so it shows on top of the file).
+For a real-world example, see its usage in `reproduce/analysis/make/delete-me.mk` (in the `maneage` branch).
+If you are publishing your data in binary formats, please add all the metadata you see in `$(print-general-metadata)` into each dataset file (for example keywords in the FITS format).
+If there are many files, its easy to define a tiny shell-script to do the job on each dataset.

  - **Link to figure datasets in caption**: all the datasets that go into the plots should be uploaded directly to Zenodo so they can be